demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/windblownleaves-ScaledFallDamage/README.md

 ## Issues
 - Configuration files do not automatically sync at this time.
 For a consistent experience, please make sure everyone is using the same config settings.
 I will address this in a coming update.

-## Changelog
-- 1.0.0:
-    - Initial Release
-- 1.0.1:
-    - Changed config code to enable LethalConfig compatibility.
-    - Changed damage calculation formula.
-There is now a small permissible distance you can safely fall no matter what, preventing jumps with super-heavy modded scrap from killing you (looking at you, anvil).
-- 1.0.2:
-    - Removed LobbyCompatibility requirement.
-    - Edited readme file.